buzzakka/APP1_Bootcamp/Python_day_05/README.md

 <h3 id="exercise-02-good-timing">Exercise 02: Good Timing</h3>

-Oh boy.
-There are five unpredictable time lords at our hands.
-Think of them as threads, so at any moment in time there is no way to predict which of them will be acting.
-So you have to synchronize their actions somehow.

 Each Doctor has a screwdriver it his/her right hand, but the required minimum to act is two.
 So, to get two at a time, the Doctor should grab the screwdriver from another Doctor on the left.
 But if everybody does it, then nothing is really changed, as every doctor will still have just one